-The FLUXUS+ museum in Potsdam opened in April 2008.
-Nowhere else in the region one can see such an extensive collection of artworks, correspondence, objects, relics and films connected with this art movement.
+The museum FLUXUS+ in Potsdam opened in April 2008.
+Nowhere else in the region such an extensive collection of artworks, correspondence, objects, relics and films connected with the Fluxus art movement can be found.

-The museum offers temporary exhibitions of work by various artists as well as its own permanent exhibition.
+Along with its permanent collection the museum also shows the work of changing artits in temporary exhibitions.
 The programme is based around Fluxus and modern art.
-So far, famous national and international artists such as Emmett Williams, Gisela Schlicht, Ann Noël, Ben Patterson, Wolfgang Hainke, Eric Anderson and Lutz Friedel have exhibited works here.
+So far, famous national and international artists such as Emmett Williams, Gisela Schlicht, Ann Noël, Ben Patterson, Wolfgang Hainke, Eric Anderson and Lutz Friedel have exhibited here.

-This collection is supplemented by an extensive display of artworks by Wolf Vostell, who was also a member of the Fluxus movement and rounded off by the work of four contemporary artists.
-Non-members of the Fluxus movement, they extend the exhibition’s spectrum into the present day.
+The collection is supplemented by an extensive display of artworks by Wolf Vostell, who was also a member of the Fluxus movement and topped off with works of four contemporary artists.
+Not members of the Fluxus movement, they extend the exhibition’s spectrum into the present day.

-Many of the works on display are part of a Berlin private collection.
-They are the foundation of the collection, and the reason why the museum was built.
+Many of the works on display come from a Berlin based private collection.
+This collection is the fundament of the museum and the reason for its establishment.

-Fluxus is an international art movement that began around 1960 in New York and Tokyo and in the European cities of Wiesbaden, Wuppertal, Copenhagen, Paris, Düsseldorf, Amsterdam, the Hague, London and Nice simultaneously.
+Fluxus is an international art movement that formed in the 1960s in New York and Tokyo as well as in the European cities of Wiesbaden, Wuppertal, Copenhagen, Paris, Düsseldorf, Amsterdam, The Hague, London and Nice.

-The exhibition is rounded off by the work of four contemporary artists.
-Non-members of the Fluxus movement, they extend the exhibition's spectrum into the present day.
+The works of four contemporary artists complete the display of the private collection.
+Not members of the Fluxus movement, they extend the museum's spectrum into the present day.

 Art in Public Space